 Notes on a 1987 Sampler

-The Casio FZ-1, released in 1987, was a 16-bit sampler with eight voices, three sample rates, and a 3.5" floppy drive.
+The Casio FZ-1, released in 1987, is a 16-bit sampler with eight voices, three sample rates, and a 3.5" floppy drive.
 The FZ-10M rack came with 2MB of sample memory as standard, double what the FZ-1 keyboard shipped with.

 You can hear an FZ-10M on LFO's Frequencies (Warp, 1991).
 Mark Bell and Gez Varley used it on the title track.
 Aphex Twin used one on a lot of his early records.
 The FZ series came out of Casio's late-eighties professional line, alongside the calculators and the VL-Tone.